Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 Where to get it

 You have two options.
-The most practical for people already in Korea: the US Embassy in Seoul issues the Affidavit of Eligibility to Marry directly in Seoul.
+The most practical for people already in Korea: the US Embassy in Seoul notarizes the Affidavit of Eligibility to Marry directly in Seoul.
 You do not need to travel back to the US.

 The appointment process at the US Embassy in Seoul: